 Can a student request a different housing assignment during winter?

 No. Students that are on campus during this time period will remain in their fall housing assignment.

 Will students be required to carry a meal plan?

 No. No meal plan is offered during winter housing.
-The meal plan ends at 9:00pm on December 21st.
-Between December 22nd-January 21st the Trolley Stop Diner will be open – accepting cash, credit, debit and Pard card.
-Trolley Stop will be closed on some dates for holidays.
-Please review the dining services website for complete details regarding their hours of operation.
+The meal plan ends at 9:00pm on December 20th.
+Please review the dining services website for details regarding venues and hours of operation.

-The meal plan for the spring semester begins on January 22nd at 4pm.
+The meal plan for the spring semester begins on January 21st.

 Due to fire safety regulations, cooking in student bedrooms is not permitted.
 Personal-sized refrigerators may be kept in student bedrooms.
 Appliances such as toaster ovens, hotplates, and microwaves (except those in combination fridge/microwave units manufactured by MicroFridge) are strictly prohibited.
 Cooking and cooking appliances are permitted in the kitchen areas of apartments and suites that contain kitchen facilities as well as in building lounge kitchens.